process-analytics/bpmn-visualization-examples/README.md

 ## 🚸 Prerequisites for reuse in projects

 Some examples are provided for direct use in the web browser.
-I you want to integrate their related code in a project, adaptations may be required.
+If you want to integrate their related code in a project, adaptations may be required.

 You can check the [examples projects](#projects) in this repository or the [Live IDE examples](#live_ide) to know how to bootstrap `bpmn-visualization` in a project.